tomaae/obs-instant-replay/README.md

 (1) Add Replay Scene as a Source to all scenes where you want replay to appear
 (2) Resize sources as needed.

+9. Configure OBS Instant Replay
-9. In OBS main menu, open "Tools">"Scripts" and configure obs-instant-replay
+(1) In OBS main menu, open "Tools">"Scripts" and configure obs-instant-replay
 **Enable**: Check to enable
 **Replay Scene**: Set to replay scene (Named "Replay" in this guide)
 **Media Source**: Set to media source within replay scene (Named "Replay Media Player" in this guide)